 - Stroma is the homogenous matrix which contains grana and is similar to the cytoplasm in cells in which all the organelles are embedded.
 Stroma also contains various enzymes, DNA, ribosomes, and other substances.
 Stroma lamellae function by connecting the stacks of thylakoid sacs.

 - Outer membrane –It is a semi-porous, permeable membrane.

 - Inner membrane – The inner membrane of the chloroplast forms a border to the stroma.
 It regulates the passage of materials in and out of the chloroplast.
 In addition to regulation activity, fatty acids, lipids, and carotenoids are synthesized in the inner chloroplast membrane.

 - Intermembrane Space – It is a thin membrane, present between the outer and the inner membrane of the chloroplast.

-- Stroma- It is a colorless, alkaline, aqueous, protein-rich fluid present within the inner membrane of the chloroplast present surrounding the grana.
+- Stroma- It is a colourless, alkaline, aqueous, protein-rich fluid present within the inner membrane of the chloroplast present surrounding the grana.

 - Thylakoid System- The system is suspended in the stroma.
-It is a collection of membranous sacks called thylakoids.
-The green colored pigments called chlorophyll are found in this thylakoids membrane.
+It is a collection of membranous sacs called thylakoids.
+The green coloured pigments called chlorophyll are found in this thylakoids membrane.
 It is the sight for the process of light-dependent reactions of the photosynthesis process.
 The thylakoids are arranged in stacks known as grana and each granum contains around 10-20 thylakoids.